kellim/link-collector/README.md

 ## License

 I have not included a license for this project because there's some Google Sign-In related code adapted from a Udacity course that they expect students to use for their projects but do not provide a license for it.
-This code is mixed in with my own code in `app.js`.